charityyoungblood/StatisticsAndProbability/StandardDeviation.md

   - A measure of spread that quantifies the spread of a distribution by measuring how FAR the observations are from their MEAN
   - The Standard Deviation gives the average, or typical distance, between a data point and the mean
   - There are a few notations for the Standard Deviation including: SD, s, Sd, StDev
+  - A LOW standard deviation means that MOST of the numbers are VERY CLOSE to the AVERAGE (MEAN)
+  - A HIGH standard deviation means that the numbers are SPREAD OUT.

 ## Example: Here are the dress sizes tried on by customers in an 8 hour period: